 Each year, married couples across the state contemplate separation or divorce for any number of reasons.
-Dissolution of marriage can be a taxing process –emotionally, financially, and otherwise.
+Dissolution of marriage in Arizona can be a taxing process –emotionally, financially, and otherwise.

 Fortunately, there are ways to make divorce more civil and less stressful.
 With divorce mediation, you and your spouse can make the dissolution process easier on yourselves and your family.

 Divorce mediation offers separating spouses the option to reach divorce and parental agreements without going to court.
 Avoiding divorce litigation is the main advantage of mediation, as it allows spouses to come to agreements in the informal and more comfortable setting of mediation, rather than in court.

 Mediation can make impending divorces easier for a family to experience because there’s an inherent focus on cooperation: each party is to some degree interested in seeing a civil, respectful resolution.

 With divorce litigation, disagreements can often become escalated and complex, which can add further emotional stress to spouses and children involved in the separation.

 A divorce mediator acts as a neutral, objective third party that helps both spouses express their concerns and goals.
 The mediator helps both parties achieve their goals in a way that creates positive, beneficial agreements regarding marital property, spousal support and other topics.

 A mediator can also be an attorney.
 In this case, the mediator not only supervises the mediation process, but can help draft legal paperwork that’s necessary to finalize the dissolution of marriage.

 There are many advantages to divorce mediation.
 The process can be much less stressful than divorce litigation, and depending on the specific situation, may be a more affordable option.
 With a contested divorce, it may take much longer to reach marital agreements, which means extended legal fees and court documentation.